Checklist of Pre-Departure Requirements:

 Students who were not nominated for study abroad may submit an appeal statement for the Selection Committee to review its nomination decision.
 The deadline for all appeals is 7 days after nomination decisions are made available to students applying to the specific program.
 Students considering an appeal should speak with their OGE advisor for details.

 After receiving a nomination decision, the next step is to officially commit to your program.
-If you intend to accept your nomination, please click the "Commit" button in myGUABROAD.
+If you intend to accept your nomination, please click the “Commit” button in myGUABROAD (new window).

 Upon nomination, students have to fill out several forms online and in paper form.
-These forms will appear in your application in myGUABROAD, and the following forms need to be completed by a designated date:
+These forms will appear in your application in myGUABROAD (new window), and the following forms need to be completed by a designated date:

 - Academic Policy (site-specific)